gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 |                         CRYPTO Chunk                          |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~~~~~~~~
-{: #sctp-Crypto-encrypt-chunk-states-2 title="SCTP Packet After ENCRYPTED State" artwork-align="center"}
+{: #sctp-Crypto-encrypt-chunk-states-2 title="SCTP Packet After PROTECTED State" artwork-align="center"}

 The diagram shown in {{sctp-Crypto-encrypt-chunk-states-2}} describes
-the structure of an SCTP packet being sent after the ENCRYPTED state
+the structure of an SCTP packet being sent after the PROTECTED state
 has been reached.
 Suck packets are built with the SCTP common
 header.
 Only one CRYPTO chunk can be sent in a SCTP packet.

-## Encrypted Data Chunk Transmission {#data-sending}
+## Protected Data Chunk Transmission {#data-sending}

 When the association state machine (see {{sctp-Crypto-state-diagram}})
-has reached the PROTECT PENDING state, it MAY handle KEY handshake
+has reached the PROTECTION PENDING state, it MAY handle KEY handshake
 inband depending on how the specification for the chosen Protection
 Engine has been defined.
 In such case, the CRYPTO chunk Handler will
 receive plain Control chunks from the SCTP chunk Handler and ENCRYPT